-In partnership with Coaching Association of Canada, Parachute's Smart Hockey Concussion Kit is a great resource for coaches, players and families to provide information on how to prevent concussion and keep our players safe so they can enjoy playing hockey for life.
+Sponsored by Scotiabank and in partnership with Coaching Association of Canada, Parachute's Smart Hockey Concussion Kit is a great resource for coaches, players and families to provide information on how to prevent concussion and keep our players safe so they can enjoy playing hockey for life.
 The Smart Hockey Concussion Kit complements the existing concussion programming of Hockey Canada.

 Parachute is Canada's national charity dedicated to injury prevention.
-Our mission is to create a safer Canada by preventing serious and fatal injuries through evidence-based solutions that advocate and educate.
-Our vision: a Canada free of serious injuries, with people in Canada living long lives to the fullest.
+Our mission is to create a safer Canada by preventing serious and fatal injuries through evidvence-based solutions that advocate and educate.
+Our vision: a Canada free of serious injuries, with Canadians living long lives to the fullest.

-For more information, visit parachute.ca
+For more information, visit www.parachute.ca